The Science Museum is built into a bluff. The Lobby is on the fifth floor. Our galleries are on the fifth, fourth, and third floors.

 Sportsology, where you can explore the importance of physiology, physics, and nutrition in active play, is also along the left side of this floor.
 A long Wave Tank separates it from the central staircase.

-To your left as you leave Chomp is our Dinosaurs and Fossils gallery.
-This is a large semi-enclosed space with displays of different dinosaur skeletons and other fossils.
+Across from Sportsology is our Dinosaurs and Fossils gallery.
+This is a large, semi-enclosed space with displays of different dinosaur skeletons and other fossils.
 Be sure to listen for the swamp sounds playing in a portion of the back of this gallery.

-As you continue around the central staircase, you’ll find the Experiment Gallery, where you can conduct your own experiments and learn what happens.
+As you continue around the central staircase, you’ll find the Experiment Gallery, where you can conduct your own experiments.

 The second floor is used primarily by school groups, camps, and classes.
 The Kitty Andersen Youth Science Center, the Learning Technologies Center, and the Education Entrance are all on this floor.